 The certification exam is offered three (3) times a year.
 Exam sittings are scheduled in January, May and September.

 If you are a student member with CAMRT, you already have a user account set up for you.
-Retrieve your CAMRT ID and password before applying online.
+Retrieve your CAMRT ID and password before registering online.

-If you are not a CAMRT member and have never registered for a CAMRT certification exam or a CAMRT continuing professional development course, you will need to click here to create a new account before applying to write.
+If you are not a CAMRT member and have never registered for a CAMRT certification exam or a CAMRT continuing professional development course, you will need to click here to create a new account before registering to write the exam.

 Please log in and complete the online application form, which is due approximately 3 months before the exam.
-Completed applications and fees for certification exams must be received at CAMRT by the application deadline noted in the chart below.
+Completed applications and fees for the certification exams must be received at CAMRT by the application deadline noted in the chart below.
 All applicable fees must accompany the application.
 Late or incomplete applications will not be processed.

 Once payment is processed, you will receive an e-mail confirming registration for exam.
 After September 30, you will receive exam updates and information on exam centre selection by email from firstname.lastname@example.org.